josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Literally, that's it.
 One tiny feature.
 The whole thing's been "hacked and butchered" because they just chose to modify one mostly insignificant detail.

-Of all Matt's spurious claims, this one might be the one that reeks the most of absolute made-up bullshit.
-WP Engine will just turn on revisions if you want them to, but that's beside the point.
+Of all Matt's spurious claims, this one strikes me as the biggest reach, for a lot of reasons.
+For one: WP Engine will just turn on revisions if you want them to, but that's honestly beside the point.

-First, if I decide to build something with, say, Laravel, but decide there's one feature I want to turn off, I'm not "hacking and butchering" Laravel.
+If I decide to build something with, say, Laravel, but decide there's one feature I want to turn off, I'm not "hacking and butchering" Laravel.
 That's obviously ridiculous.

-Second, pretty much all hosts limit revisions in some way or another anyway, because they take up a ton of memory and most people don't really need them that bad.
+Besides, pretty much all hosts limit revisions in some way or another anyway, because they take up a ton of memory and most people don't really need them that bad.

-And third, _it's open-source software_!
-You don't get to tell people how they use it!
+And regardless, _it's open-source software_!
+You don't get to tell people how they use it.

-We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (notice [you _can't even install themes and plugins_ until you upgrade to the Business plan](https://wordpress.com/pricing/)!) but again, that's all beside the point.
+We could also get into the utter hypocrisy that many of WordPress.com's plans do far, _far_ more invasive modifications of WordPress core (notice [you _can't even install themes and plugins_ until you upgrade to the Business plan](https://wordpress.com/pricing/)!) but again, that's all beside the point.
 It's open-source.
 They can do that.
 Anyone can.
 It's in the license.

-This claim is clearly total garbage.
+This claim is clearly total garbage, and the fact that Mullenweg even tried to sell this as a legitimate grievance seriously undermines his credibility, in my view.

 #### Matt says WP Engine doesn't give back enough